 I Thought It Meant: In episode 8, after Haruko and Inaho discover that Celia took Takeru on a date, they find a letter on one of Celia's friends that mentions S&M. Both girls immediately have perverted thoughts, until they find out what those letters really meant.
 It was Song & Music, since Celia was a pop idol, and was going to sing all of her songs to Takeru, who seems bored of it.

 I Want Grandkids: Aki-sensei's mother.
 She even goes so far as to kidnap her and Takeru and put them on an island together, with handcuffs, and expects them to make memories together.

 I Want My Beloved to Be Happy: Inaho seems okay if Takeru doesn't choose her, so long as the other girl he chooses is Haruko.
 She still gets jealous if any other girl shows interest in him however.

 Man, I Feel Like a Woman : Happens to Takeru in the 2nd OVA.
-Syria, who changed him after catching him playing with Aki-sensei's boobs, tells them he can change back if he gets a kiss from a girl.
+Celia, who changed him after catching him playing with Aki-sensei's boobs, tells them he can change back if he gets a kiss from a girl.
 After Haruko breaks up an Almost Kiss between Takeru and Inaho, he ends up getting accidentally kissed by several others, changing back and forth between a guy and a girl.
 They finally leave the room, causing him to lament stuck being a girl, when Haruko kisses him to change him back.

-After the credits, it turns out that Kengo was also afflicted by the gender-bending spell Syria cast.
+After the credits, it turns out that Kengo was also afflicted by the gender-bending spell Celia cast.
 Unlike Takeru however, he has no idea how it happened, and doesn't get to enjoy spending time with the girls either.

 Meido: Azuki.
 Practically all the main girls in episode 11 when they work there for a special event to raise money for a school trip.